-Her backpack thumps against the floor, as she, too, sits down and begins to work.

-We sit in silence, the only sound being the muffled conversations of those walking by outside the newsroom.
+Her backpack thumps against the floor as she, too, sits down and begins to work.
+We sit in silence, with only the sound of the muffled conversations of those walking by outside the newsroom.
 Soon, more people trickle in, ready to begin the long night ahead.
 The Miami Student, Miami University's school newspaper, publishes once a week on Tuesdays.
 This means that every Monday night, the editors all gather in our small room on the third floor of Armstrong Student Center to edit articles and put together the next day's paper.
+6:12 p.m.
 The room becomes crowded, as we all squeeze into 3018 Armstrong, made up of two glass panels for walls and overlooking the seal down below.